Wedding Cake photo by Paul Haberstroh.

 - Page count: 86

-The Odd Couple is a comedy set in the New York apartment of divorcee Oscar Madison.
-Each week a gang of five friends join Oscar for a poker game.
-On one particular night, Felix Ungar is late for the game and we soon learn of his marital breakup and resulting personal crisis.
-The crisis which serves as the play’s opening scene prompts Oscar to invite Felix to live with him.
-There are three acts in all which chart the events from Felix’s initial predicament due to his marriage breakup, the subsequent move into Oscar’s apartment, and finally the move out of said apartment.
-The central theme is friendship and how dissimilar and uncompromising personalities will eventually clash.
+The Odd Couple is a comedy set in the New York apartment of a recent divorcee named Oscar Madison.
+Each week, a gang of five friends join Oscar for a poker game.
+On one particular night, Felix Ungar is late for the game, and we soon learn of his marital breakup and resulting personal crisis.
+The crisis, which serves as the play’s opening scene, prompts Oscar to invite Felix to live with him.
+The play has three acts that chart the various events: Felix’s initial predicament due to his marriage breakup, the subsequent move into Oscar’s apartment, and finally Felix’s exit from the said apartment.
+The central theme is friendship, but dissimilar and uncompromising personalities will eventually clash, and this topic is also addressed.
 Neil Simon’s play is a comedic classic that inspired several movies and a TV show of the same name.
-Simon also wrote a new all-female version of the play in 1985.
+Simon also wrote an all-female version of the play in 1985.

-The play text is available online via the website training.calstatela.edu.
+The play text is available online via the Open Library.
 However, while the play is a fun read, it is much more enjoyable as an audiobook.

-Unfortunately, there is no free audiobook currently available online but please note that many audiobook websites offer a 30-day free trial, and most have the L.A.
+Unfortunately, there is no free audiobook currently available online, but please note that many audiobook websites offer a 30-day free trial.
+I would recommend the L.A.
 Theatre Works audiobook of The Odd Couple with actor Nathan Lane narrating the role of Oscar.
+This is available on Scribd.

 Why read/listen to The Odd Couple?